turbot/steampipe-plugin-gcp/docs/tables/gcp_storage_bucket.md

 # Table: gcp_storage_bucket

 Storage buckets are the basic containers that hold data.
-Everything that store in cloud Storage must be contained in a bucket.
+Everything that you store in cloud Storage must be contained in a bucket.

 ## Examples